 To enhance access to quality health care, particularly primary and preventive care, by improving the supply and distribution of healthcare professionals through community/academic educational partnerships.

+Community partners are critical to the work that we do.
 We welcome the opportunity to collaborate with you!